SolalRay/DKL/README.md

 ```
 You might want to use a virtual environment

-## Use
+## Usage

-The codebase is written as a package, with all functions clearly defined and commented in appropriate folders.
+### Interactive Notebooks
-In addition, two notebooks show how to use the function and evaluate the performance of Gaussian Processes coupled to Real NVP architectures.
+Two primary notebooks are provided to demonstrate the workflow and evaluate the performance of Gaussian Processes combined with Real NVP architectures:

-More Specifically :
+* **`DKL_learning.ipynb`**: Benchmarks the DKL approach on synthetic non-stationary data against stationary and "ideal" baselines.
-- `DKL_learning.ipynb`: Comparison of DKL performance on synthetic data against stationary and "ideal" baselines.
+* **`DKL_real_data.ipynb`**: Demonstrates the application of the model to real-world geostatistical datasets.

-- `DKL_real_data.ipynb`: Application of the approach to real-world geostatistical datasets.
+### Scripting

-Also, one can use the `script` folder to write direct python code to evaluate GP real data without using ipykernels interface.
+The **`script/`** folder contains Python scripts to run evaluations and training directly from the command line.

 ## Project Structure

-The codebase is organized as a modular Python package:
+The codebase is structured as a Python package, with all modules documented and organized by functionality.

 - `DKL.models`: RealNVP architecture and GP model definitions.